oldtrinket/soa-pyp/README.md

 29 july 2023 -- uploaded the first python program we did in our class in python.

 2 august 2023 -- our python class tonight was mostly theory so not much coding happened.

+9 august 2023 -- tonight we have learned the basic of if else statement in our python class and i committed it to repository and named the script ifelselesson.py